grammatek/pedi/README.md

 After finishing the above steps, you should be able to access the web application on [localhost:3000](http://localhost:3000)

-## Trouble shooting
+## Trouble shooting & inquiries

 This application is still in development.
-If you encounter any errors, we are glad if you file an issue on the issue tracker or contact us at info@grammatek.com.
+If you encounter any errors, feel free to open an issue inside the [issue tracker](https://github.com/grammatek/pedi/issues).
+You can also [contact us](mailto:info@grammatek.com) via email.

+## Contributing

+You can contribute to this project by forking it, creating a private branch and opening a new [pull request](https://github.com/grammatek/pedi/pulls).